omeldar/hslu/README.md

 ### I.BA_FKOM.F23 - Professional Communication

-This class is about communication - I dont really know how to describe it precisely since I'm not quite sure what exactly we learned.
+This class is about communication — I dont really know how to describe it precisely since I'm not quite sure what exactly we learned.
 It felt like a throwback to mandatory school days, with plenty of classes on topics that I wasn't really interested in.

 [View](I.BA_FKOM.F23/)

-### I.BA_ISF.H23
+### I.BA_ISF.H23 - Information Security Fundamentals

 ISF, or as I suggest renaming it to PRE (Professor Reverse Engineering), supposedly delves into the basics of information security.
 Within this class, you'll realize that finding an excuse to skip class may not be necessary because, well, hardly anyone attends.
-Okay, that's an exaggeration - except for the ICS (Cyber Security) students who faithfully show up.
+Okay, that's an exaggeration — except for the ICS (Cyber Security) students who faithfully show up.
 If caught chatting while the teacher talks about hiding backups at your friend's house as a security measure against ransomware attacks, the ICS enthusiasts will hush you, believing there's some gold nugget of wisdom buried in there.
+Oh, and brace yourself for the Q&A sessions!
+They're less about questions and more of an opportunity for everyone to gather and have a field day, playing "What's Wrong with ISF?"
+It's almost like a community bonding exercise.
 Why Professor Reverse Engineering?
 Well, get ready to invest more time decoding the professor's exercise intentions and identifying the possibly wrong answers they've deemed correct for those weekly tests, rather than actually grasping those sought-after security fundamentals.

 [View](I.BA_ISF.H23/)